The joints are where two or more bones meet, their function is to enable movement of the skeleton. There are several

-- Manipulation of the joint back into its proper location.
-Your veterinarian will manipulate the joint back into place while the cat is under anesthesia.
+- Manipulation of the joint: The veterinarian will manipulate the joint back into place while the cat is under anesthesia.
 Once the joint has been put back in place, follow up X-rays can determine that the joint is back in its correct position.
 Do not put the joint back into place yourself.
 A skilled veterinarian must perform this to avoid further damage to the area.

-- Surgery may be required for severe dislocations and/or hip dysplasia.
+- Surgery: For severe dislocations and/or hip dysplasia.
 Read here for more detailed information.

-- NSAIDs to reduce inflammation and antibiotics if your cat has had a dislocation surgically repaired.
+- NSAIDs: To reduce inflammation and antibiotics if the cat has had a surgical repair of the joint.

-- Painkillers to relieve pain, once the joint is back in place pain will resolve.
+- Analgesics: To relieve pain, once the joint is back in place pain will resolve.

 - Physiotherapy: In some cases, the veterinarian will recommend physiotherapy once the joint has started to heal to help strengthen the joint and surrounding muscles.